-While far from perfect, ASCAP and BMI provide an efficient way for winemaker to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for President to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
-Threating phone calls and badgering emails.
+This disruption would end my business.
+We not only receive calls from BMI, Ascap and Sesac, while we are trying to do business, we also receive letters and emails.
 Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+We had to stop music because of a cease & desist letter from BMI.
+This eventually ended in litigation with us losing.
+Then we had to sign an outrageous contract that we found out in the fine print, automatically renews each year.
 In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.